stelauconseil/vds-verify/docs/faq-en.md

 ## How does VDS verification work?

-In order to verify the validity of a VDS, the VDS Verify application will:
+To verify the decoding of a CEV, the VDS Verify :

-- Decode the VDS
+- Flashes and decodes the QR Code
-- Retrieve the electronic signature certificates in a TrustedList (trust list) issued by the [ANTS](https://ants.gouv.fr/)
+- Retrieves electronic signature certificates from a Trusted List issued by [ANTS](https://ants.gouv.fr/)
-- Verify the validity of the electronic signature certificate (validity date and revocation)
+- Checks the validity of the electronic signature certificate (validity date and revocation)
+- Verifies the CEV's electronic signature.
-- Verify the electronic signature of the VDS.
+- Displays decoded data and electronic signature information

 ## Are personal data stored?